rosettatype/legible-typography/_chapters_en/2-how-we-read.md

 whole.

-Although this claimed to come from Cambridge University, a researcher, [Matt David](https://www.mrc-cbu.cam.ac.uk/people/matt.davis/cmabridge/), at the MRC Cognition and Brain Science Unit, Cambridge
+Although this claimed to come from Cambridge University, a researcher, [Matt Davis](https://www.mrc-cbu.cam.ac.uk/people/matt.davis/cmabridge/), at the MRC Cognition and Brain Science Unit, Cambridge
 University, UK tracked down the original demonstration of the effect of letter randomisation to a [PhD thesis](#sn:rawlinson).
-As David explains, although some of the content is partially correct, there are also misleading statements.
+As Davis explains, although some of the content is partially correct, there are also misleading statements.